Manuscript Consultations

 Halimah Marcus, Executive Director and Editor of Recommended Reading

 Halimah Marcus has been a fiction editor since 2012, when she co-founded Electric Literature’s weekly fiction series, Recommended Reading.
-Over the last decade, she has worked with hundreds of writers, including A.M.
-Homes, Weike Wang, Sheila Heti, Helen DeWitt, James Hannaham, Laura Van Berg, Charles Yu, Etgar Keret, Ben Marcus, Maggie Shipstead, Nathan Harris, Catherine Lacey, as well as many other established and emerging writers.
-Stories she has edited have gone on to be included in Best American Stories, Best American Mysteries and Suspense, Best Australian Stories, the O’Henry Prize Anthology, and the Pushcart Prize Anthology.
+Over the last decade, she has worked with hundreds of writers, including AM Homes, Weike Wang, Sheila Heti, Helen DeWitt, James Hannaham, Laura van den Berg, Charles Yu, Etgar Keret, Ben Marcus, Maggie Shipstead, Nathan Harris, and Catherine Lacey, as well as many other established and emerging writers.
+Stories she has edited have gone on to be included in Best American Stories, Best American Mysteries and Suspense, Best Australian Stories, the O Henry Prize Anthology, and the Pushcart Prize Anthology.

 Halimah is also the editor of Horse Girls (Harper Perennial, 2021), an essay anthology that reclaims and recasts the horse girl stereotype, which was a New York Times “New and Noteworthy” pick.
-Her own short stories have appeared in Indiana Review, Gulf Coast, One Story, BOMB, The Literary Review and elsewhere.
-Andrew Sean Greer selected her short story, “The Party Goers,” from the The Southampton Review as a distinguished story in Best American Short Stories 2022.
+Her own short stories have appeared in Indiana Review, Gulf Coast, One Story, BOMB, The Literary Review, and elsewhere.
+Andrew Sean Greer selected her short story, “The Party Goers,” from The Southampton Review as a distinguished story in Best American Short Stories 2022.
 Halimah has an MFA from Brooklyn College, and lives in Kingston, New York.

-Wynter K Miller, Associate Editor
+Wynter K Miller, Managing Editor and Editor of Recommended Reading

 Wynter K Miller began her editing career in academic publishing with a focus on narrative medicine and bioethics.
-She was a Senior Editor for the UC Davis Law Review, where she acquired and edited scholarly manuscripts for print publication.
+She was a senior editor for the UC Davis Law Review, where she acquired and edited scholarly manuscripts for print publication.
 During her tenure, her own writing was recognized with four Witkin Awards for Best Essay, as well as an honorable mention for the Hopkin’s Award, awarded annually for publication of the most accomplished work.
-Her writing appears in Washington & Lee Law Review, Tennessee Law Review, and UC Davis Law Review, among others.
+Her writing appears in Washington & Lee Law Review, Tennessee Law Review, and the UC Davis Law Review, among others.
 Wynter also worked for several years developing and editing manuscripts now published in top-tier academic and medical journals, including the Annals of Internal Medicine and the American Journal of Bioethics.
-She completed a postdoctoral fellowship at the National Institutes of Health in the Department of Bioethics where she edited manuscripts, provided developmental editing for works in progress, and published her own work.
+She completed a postdoctoral fellowship at the National Institutes of Health in the Department of Bioethics, where she edited manuscripts, provided developmental editing for works in progress, and published her own work.

 Wynter now applies her editorial expertise to fiction and creative nonfiction.
-She was the managing editor of Forum Literary Magazine and in that capacity worked with fiction, nonfiction, poetry, and visual art.
-Wynter has worked at Electric Literature since 2021 and previously served as a contributing editor and Interim Books Editor.
-She is currently the Associate Editor, working on both Recommended Reading and EL’s Creative Nonfiction Program, where she acquires and edits fiction and nonfiction.
-Her editorial focus is on finding and elevating work submitted via open submission; recent pieces include “One-Hundred Percent Humidity” by Michelle Lyn King, “The Last Unmapped Places” by Rebecca Turkewitz.
+She was the Managing Editor of Forum Literary Magazine and in that capacity worked on fiction, nonfiction, poetry, and visual art.
+Wynter has worked at Electric Literature since 2021 and previously served as a contributing editor, the Interim Books Editor, and the Associate Editor.
+She is currently the Managing Editor, as well as an editor of Recommended Reading, where she acquires and edits fiction.
+Her editorial focus is on finding and elevating work submitted via open submission; recent pieces include “The Last Unmapped Places” by Rebecca Turkewitz, “The Oracle” by Joanna Pearson, “Group Sex” by Elisa Faison, “Dumb Animals” by Alastair Wong, and “What a Body Is Good For” by Allison Grace Myers.
 Wynter has a JD from the UC Davis School of Law and lives in San Francisco.

 Denne Michele Norris, Editor-in-Chief

 Denne Michele’s writing has been supported by MacDowell, Tin House, VCCA, VONA, and the Kimbilio Center for African American Fiction.
 Her short stories appear in McSweeney’s, American Short Fiction, SmokeLong Quarterly, and ZORA, and in the anthologies Everyday People: The Color of Life, published by Atria Books, and Forward: 21st Century Flash Fiction.
 She has twice been nominated for a Pushcart Prize, and her short story, “Where Every Boy Is Known and Loved” was a finalist for the 2018 Best Small Fictions Prize.
-Her debut novel, When The Harvest Comes, is forthcoming from Random House.
+Her debut novel, When The Harvest Comes, is out now from Random House.